Kalatz/exercise_recognition/README.md

  ## Preprocessing

-The unbalance dataset make this problem harder.
-One way to fix this using the Synthetic Minority Oversampling Technique (SMOTE) method from the library imbalanced learn.
+The unbalanced dataset makes this problem harder.
+One way to fix this, is using the Synthetic Minority Oversampling Technique (SMOTE) method from the library imbalanced learn.

 ![Alt text](https://github.com/Kalatz/exercise_recognition/blob/main/Plots/test.png)